 Primary sources: the Fosten images

-I mention these not because they are trustworthy, but to suggest why they may not be.
+I mention these not because they are trustworthy, but to suggest in what respects they may not be.

 Knötel’s plate showing three officers of the First in 1806 keeps the blue facings and paired loops of his other plate, and shows a hybrid version of the single breasted jacket with coat length skirts; I’m not aware that such a type of coat existed.
 The older style of double breasted coat was retained by some British dragoon officers for dress and court, and such a coat is also shown here (labelled oddly as Dienstanzug, service uniform), but I’m not aware of any specific source for this.
 Gilt scale or chain wings are shown on both of these coats, but they appear to have no straps.
 This plate raises several problems, and I can’t put much trust in it; Knötel’s talent seems to have lain partly in working up from slight evidence a totality of what could or should (in his opinion) have been worn.

 Another persistent version appears in Herbert Knötel and John Elting’s postwar Napoleonic Uniforms – an officer of the Second with paired lace, black facings and dark blue overalls with buttons down the sides and black cuffs.
 Recognisable by the cased feather, this passes directly into von Pivka (1974), where a gold seam stripe is added to the buttons, and then to Bryan Fosten (1982), who seems to have positioned his figure’s legs to avoid committing himself on the overall seams.
-This is one of the images already noted as supposedly based by Fosten on paintings by an officer of the First, but I can’t trace it any further back than Knötel the Younger.
-Whatever his source may have been, at least the colour of the overalls matches the evidence of Meyer.
+This is one of the images already noted as supposedly based by Fosten on paintings by an officer of the First, but I can’t trace it any further back than Knötel the Younger, while the overalls here, with pocket flaps and tasselled cuffs, resemble those in an image of a man of the 1st Hussars, as shown on page 6.

 No other modern illustrators seem to have attempted an officer.